Where to Stay in Hluboká nad Vltavou

 Hotel Štekl: Almost Castle

-Unfortunately (but not surprisingly) you can’t stay directly in the castle, but there is one hotel which gets as close to that as possible, both in terms of location and in terms of atmosphere.
+While you can’t stay directly in the castle, there is one hotel which gets as close to that as possible, in terms of both location and atmosphere.
 Hotel Štekl looks like a small castle itself.
 It is situated immediately by the entrance to the castle park (some visitors think it is part of the castle itself once they arrive, having just climbed the hill).
 Officially it is a 4 star hotel, but has a luxury feel to it.
 It is the most expensive hotel in Hluboká (unless you get a rare deal), but still very reasonably priced compared to similar hotels in Prague.
 You can find photos, reviews and current rates here.